-A complaint under the Uniform Complaint Procedures (UCP) is a written and signed statement by an individual, public agency, or organization alleging a violation of federal or state laws governing certain educational programs.
-The GUSD Board of Education encourages the early, informal resolution of complaints whenever possible and appropriate.
-To resolve complaints that cannot be resolved through such informal process, the Board has adopted the following UCP.
+A Uniform Complaint is a written and signed statement by an individual, public agency, or organization alleging a violation of federal or state laws governing certain educational programs.
+The District is primarily responsible for compliance with federal and state laws and regulations, including those related to unlawful discrimination, harassment, intimidation or bullying against any protected group, and all programs and activities that are subject to the UCP.
+The Glendale Unified Board of Education encourages the early, informal resolution of complaints whenever possible and appropriate.
+The UCP may be implemented to resolve complaints that cannot be resolved through an informal process.

 - Adult Education